picowar/spook-your-os/README.md

     3. The length packet has a 1 as its first bit, and then the encoded length value.
     4. The data packet has a 1 as its first bit, a 1/0 as the second, and the bit representation of 1 byte of information as the rest.
     5. The spy decodes these packets and discards those packets that don't satisfy the protocol.

+The biggest challenge was synchronizing the initial bits of a packet and then maintaining the synchronization through the entire packet.